On the Road from Chicago to Los Angeles

-The mounting for the bedside lamps had what could only be described as the brasswork equivalent of herpes, and fortunately, I didn’t have to pay extra for the upgraded bathtub.
+The mounting for the bedside lamps had what could only be described as the brasswork equivalent of leprosy, and fortunately, I didn’t have to pay extra for the upgraded bathtub.

 I can’t recall much of my time here.
 It is cool that recreational marijuana is legal, though.

 Utah is Run by Mormons

 I stopped in Utah after seeing a place that had “Beer and Pool” painted across the front, only to discover that it had long since closed down because Utah condones neither beer nor pool.
 Sadly, there was no other bar in town but only cafes where you could order a watered-down coffee from a dispirited woman in her late 30’s who was raised in a Mormon commune and whose only hope for happiness today is to be made wife #4 and allowed to live in a shack behind the guesthouse housing Mitt Romney’s cousin’s other three wives.

 Suffice to say: Utah sucks.